lzell/AIProxySwift/README.md

 At this point you should see successful responses in your Xcode project.
 If you are not, double check your decodable definitions.
-If you are still not getting successful responses, message me your encodables and decodables and I'll take a look as as soon as possible.
+If you are still not getting successful responses, message me your encodables and decodables and I'll take a look as soon as possible.

 ***